Info session for prospective students

 After creating a TUMonline account, you will be asked to enter personal data and information about your education as well as upload individual documents.
 The following documents must be uploaded to the TUMonline portal:

 - your university entrance qualification (Abitur certificate or similar)

 - a curriculum vitae in table form, up-to-date and without gaps up to the date of application

 - Letter of motivation: a written statement by you explaining why you have chosen the course of study and why you have chosen TU Munich as your university (see also FAQs on application documents)

-- Presumably as of the winter semester of 2022/23: internationally recognized A2 certificate for German language
+- from the winter semester of 2022/23: internationally recognized German language certificate (minimum A2)

 - if applicable, application for semester classification and form for the grading system

 - if applicable, subjects and transcript of grades from previous studies

 - If applicable, module descriptions of the modules that are to be recognized

 - If applicable, all relevant documents on previous education (school, vocational, study-related, etc.)